onosproject/onos-config/docs/deployment.md

 device-1-device-simulator  0/1    ContainerCreating  0         1s
 ```

-The name of the `Service` that's created by the chart can be used to connect the
+µONOS Config pods can be connected to the device through the `Service` that's
-µONOS Config pods to the device.
-This is done by simply passing a list of `devices`
+created by the chart.
+This is done by simply passing a list of `devices` to the
-to the config manager when deploying the Helm chart:
+config manager when deploying the Helm chart:

 ```bash
 > helm install \